 9.1.1 Current Standing Committees

+The Science Committee

+The Publications Committee

 The Education and Training Committee

 The Examination and Qualification Board

-The Marketing and Membership Committee
+The Marketing Committee

-The Publications Committee

-The Science Committee
+The Membership Committee

-9.2 Appointment of Chairs of Standing Committees
+9.2 Appointment of Chairmen of Standing Committees

-When a new Standing Committee is constituted the Board shall appoint a Chair.
-On subsequent years each Standing Committee will identify a Chair for the next Institute Year and notify the Board prior to the last Board meeting of the Institute year.
+When a new Standing Committee is constituted the Board shall appoint a Chairman.
+On subsequent years each Standing Committee will identify a Chairman for the next Institute Year and notify the Board prior to the last Board meeting of the Institute year.

-At its last meeting in each Institute Year the Board shall confirm, at its discretion, all Chairs of Standing Committees for the next Institute Year.
+At its last meeting in each Institute Year the Board shall confirm, at its discretion, all Chairmen of Standing Committees for the next Institute Year.

-9.2.1 Title of Chairs of Standing Committees
+9.2.1 Title of Chairmen of Standing Committees

-Chairs of Standing Committees are entitled to use the style Director following the subject of their Committee;-
+Chairmen of Standing Committees are entitled to use the style Director following the subject of their Committee;-

-Education and Training Director
+Publications Director

 Examination and Qualification Director

-Marketing and Membership Director

-Publications Director

 Science Director

+Marketing Director

+Education and Training Director

+Membership Director.

-9.3 Term of office of Committee Chairs
+9.3 Term of office of Committee Chairman

-The term of office of the Chairs of Standing Committees shall be indefinite but be subject to the annual confirmation by the Board.
+The term of office of the Chairmen of Standing Committees shall be indefinite but be subject to the annual confirmation by the Board.

-9.4 Quorum and voting
+9.4 Quorum

-The quorum for a Standing Committee shall be three (3).
+The quorum for a Standing Committee shall be four (4)

-9.4.1 Voting

-Only eligible Members of a Standing Committee may vote.
-Voting may be conducted by a show of hands by those present, by proxy or by any electronic method that is agreed by the Chair.

 9.5 Membership of Standing Committees

-The number of members of a Standing Committee shall be decided by the Chair bearing in mind the requirement of Clause 9.4
+The number of members of a Standing Committee shall be decided by the Chairman bearing in mind the requirement of Clause 9.4

-The members of the Standing Committees shall be nominated by the respective Chairs but shall be subject to confirmation by the Board at its first meeting in each Institute Year.
+The members of the Standing Committees shall be nominated by the respective Chairmen but shall be subject to confirmation by the Board at its first meeting in each Institute Year.

 Committees shall comprise members of Branches and special interest groups where appropriate, and other members as deemed necessary.

-Membership of Standing Committees shall be internally reconfirmed annually, normally at the Standing Committees’ meeting immediately prior to the end of the Institute’s financial year.

-The President, Vice President, Secretary General and Treasurer are ex-officio members of all Branch and Standing Committees but excluding the Examination and Qualification Board.

-The Chair of the Examination and Qualification Board or their deputy or one other nominated member of the Examination and Qualification Board shall be members of the Education and Training Committee.
+The Chairman of the Examination and Qualification Board or his deputy or one other nominated member of the Examination and Qualification Board shall be members of the Education and Training Committee.
 No other members of the Examination and Qualification Board shall be members of the Education and Training Committee.

 The Editor of the Transactions of the Institute shall be a member of the Publications Committee.

+The President, Vice President, Secretary General and Treasurer are ex-officio members of all Standing Committees.

-Persons involved with the provision of courses such as members of the Education and Training Committee and markers of examination papers shall not be eligible for membership of the Examination and Qualification Board.
-However at the discretion of the Chair, the Examination and Qualification Board may liaise with such persons.
+Person involved with the provision of courses e.g. markers, tutors etc. will not be eligible for membership of the Examination and Qualification Board.
+However at the discretion of the Chairman, the Examination and Qualification Board may liaise with such person.

 Members of the Examination and Qualification Board shall be Professional Members of the Institute, normally of Fellowship grade.